ParryProgramming/404_Project_2/README.md

 ## Acknowledgments

-Mary would like to give a big shoutout to my partner in crime and daughter, Yennefer!
-Every day she proves she is small yet mighty!
-She would also like to thank all of her students in the Spring 2024 UCF Full Stack Bootcamp for being a fantastic cohort!
+We would like to give a shoutout to the TAs Mary and Cody as well as John for helping us fix all of our issues and making our page look awesome!
+Also for our class mates that spent the time to work with us and make this such a fun project!